Inbound Marketing Agency:

 7.12 Website Launch

 - please note that the Customer must pay all costs associated with the website prior to going live.
-Once all payments has been received by the Marketing Agency the website will go live.
+Once all payments have been received by the Marketing Agency the website will go live.
 Any delays in payment received will impact the go live date.
+Before launch the Inbound Marketing Agency will test and quality check the website before launch on mobile browser compatibility which will be done using a Browserstack and the latest operating system on the following devices:

 8. INTELLECTUAL PROPERTY